 Learning to code can seem daunting at first; the benefits of Ruby on Rails are that it uses a human-friendly design, making it a great starting point for beginners.

-In no time, you’ll go from wondering “what is Ruby on Rails?”, to an absolute expert.
+In no time, you’ll go from wondering “what is Ruby on Rails?”, to an expert.

 Don’t Wait, Get Started Today!

 Ever wonder what is Ruby on Rails?
 Maybe you’re looking to break into tech?
-In just 14 weeks, you’ll become an expert Ruby on Rails developer with the help of Coding Dojo’s onsite bootcamp.
-Get started today and sign up here!
+In just 14 weeks, you can become an experienced Ruby on Rails developer with the help of Coding Dojo’s online bootcamp.
+Get started today and apply today.